 - All published articles must be made free to read online immediately upon publication, preferably under a Creative Commons license, with authors retaining copyright.

 - UNT Libraries must have the right to archive published articles in the UNT Digital Library, making them free to read online even if the journal ceases or moves to a new hosting service.

-The UNT Libraries and the party responsible for the journal will sign an agreement documenting these obligations.
+The UNT Libraries and the party responsible for the journal will sign an agreement (see blank version for reference) documenting these obligations.

 We are happy to discuss potential publishing projects with you and help you think about starting and maintaining a journal, business models to support journal publishing, and alternatives to conventional publishing, including for primarily non-textual journals for which UNT Libraries Journal Hosting may not be appropriate.
 Please contact us.